diemonch/diemonch/README.md

 - 👋 Hi, I’m @diemonch
-- 👀 I’m interested in ... .Net  , Java Script and Cloud
+- 👀 I’m interested in ... .Javascript, Nodejs, React and AWS
 - 🌱 I’m currently learning ...
-Spring Boot, Aws and Azure
+React and Maria DB
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: ravishankard_2k9@yahoo.com

 <!---
 diemonch/diemonch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.